metaplex-foundation/metaplex/js/packages/cli/README.md

 ## Quick Start

-Install dependencies in root of this folder
+Install dependencies in the root of this folder

 ```bash
 yarn install